visualdisplay/playfoods/README.md

 SOLSTICE, or sol.
 We have AvPD and dyslexia,
-please be mindful when interacting. it / its , hy / hym .. very, very bad at interacting verbally..
+please be mindful when interacting. it / its , hy / hym .. very, very bad at interacting verbally.. sorry ii we're awkward n shit..

 Our discord is playfood , feel free to add or friend us!
 (Before/If you do, please read our linked rentry)